PyRepair/maniple/training-data/summarize-experiment-v2/pandas/88/prompt_response_response_6.md

     if len(index) == 0 and len(columns) > 0:
         table = table.T

-    # handle dropna for multi-level columns
     if isinstance(table, ABCDataFrame) and dropna:
         table = table.dropna(how="all", axis=1)

     return table
 ```

-The above code addresses the issues identified in the buggy function.
-It aims to correctly interpret the input columns and handle them properly during the aggregation process.
-This corrected code is expected to pass the failing test and resolve the issue reported in the GitHub.
+The fixed version of the function addresses the potential recursive call issue and should now pass the failing test case while also resolving the issue mentioned in the GitHub bug report.

-This corrected code should replace the buggy function and resolve the AttributeError issue, while also ensuring consistent output across different input scenarios.